 Of the many common rhetoric of the gun-control lobby, one of the more frequent we hear is a call for “Universal background checks.”
 This article covers all the core points surrounding the arguments for and against this legislation.

 What Are “Universal Background Checks”

-The Brady Handgun Violence Prevention Act of 1994 (Brady Act) requires federally licensed firearms dealers (FFLs) to perform background checks on prospective firearms purchasers to ensure the firearm transfer would not violate federal, state or local law.
-Anyone who makes a business out of selling firearms is required to obtain a FFL from the ATF.
-The law doesn’t currently have any provision that requires background checks to be obtained for private sales or transfers from one individual to the next within the same state.
-The media calls this the “gun show loophole” and feels a new law is needed to close the gap.
-While we would imagine that a number of private transactions do take place at gun shows, a large number of the transactions that take place there are done by FFLs and do require a background check.
-Put differently, the laws that apply at gun shows are the same laws that apply everywhere else in the country.
-No legal exceptions are made.
-(Great piece from TruthAboutGuns about the supposed loophole)
+Anyone who makes a business out of selling firearms is required to obtain an FFL from the ATF.
+The law doesn't currently have any provision that requires background checks for private sales or transfers from one individual to the next within the same state.
+The media calls this the “gun show loophole” or “internet loophole” and feels we need a new law to close the gap.

 States in RED fully restrict any transfer of a firearm without a background check while States in GREEN prohibit any transfer of handguns only without a background check.
 Some states (both in red and green) require the purchaser obtain a permit in advance of the purchase which requires the background check.
 We have not distinguished this methodology for purposes of the map.